Membership Roster by Seat Channel Islands National Marine Sanctuary Advisory Council

 Jenn Eckerle is the Deputy Director of the California Ocean Protection Council (OPC).
 She is responsible for supervising staff and helping set the strategic priorities for coast and ocean policy in California.
 Before joining OPC, Jenn spent eight years as an ocean policy analyst for the Natural Resources Defense Council, where she conducted technical analysis and developed policy recommendations to advance ocean conservation related to marine protected areas, fisheries, marine debris, desalination, underwater noise, oil drilling, and aquaculture.
 Jenn earned an M.S. in Marine Biology from the Florida Institute of Technology and a B.S. in Biology from the University of Vermont.

-Marine Protected Areas Program Manager, Ocean Protection Council
+Biodiversity Program Manager, Ocean Protection Council

 Email: pike.spector@resources.ca.gov